Whitey Bulger: Arms trafficking

-On November 30, 1984, McIntyre was lured the house on East Third Street by Nee.
-He arrived carrying a case of beer, anticipating a party, and was confronted by Bulger wielding a MAC-11 submachine gun.
-Weeks and Flemmi then restrained McIntyre and chained him to a chair.
-According to Weeks, Bulger hoped to avoid murdering the informant and offered to send him to South America with money and the understanding that he was never to contact his family or friends again.
-After interrogating McIntyre over several hours, however, Bulger decided that he did not have the discipline to cut ties with everyone.
-He unsuccessfully tried to strangle McIntyre with a boat rope.
-When the rope proved too thick, Bulger asked McIntyre: "Do you want one in the head?", to which McIntyre responded: "Yes, please".
-He then shot McIntyre and went upstairs to take a nap while Weeks and Flemmi removed the corpse's teeth with a pair of pliers and buried it in the basement of the South Boston house next to the remains of Barrett.
-After McIntyre's disappearance, an FBI agent, Philip Brady, told McIntyre's family that he was likely murdered by the IRA.
+On November 30, 1984, McIntyre was lured to East Third Street by Nee and confronted by Bulger wielding a MAC-11 submachine gun.
+Weeks and Flemmi restrained McIntyre and chained him to a chair.
+According to Weeks, Bulger hoped to avoid murdering McIntyre, offering to send him to South America with money and the understanding that he was never to contact his family or friends again.
+After interrogating him over several hours, however, Bulger realized that McIntyre did not have the discipline to cut ties with everyone.
+Bulger unsuccessfully tried to strangle McIntyre with a boat rope, but when the rope proved too thick, he asked: "Do you want one in the head?" to which McIntyre responded: "Yes, please."
+Bulger then shot McIntyre.
+Weeks and Flemmi disposed of McIntyre's body in the same manner as they had Barrett while Bulger went upstairs to take a nap.
+After McIntyre's disappearance, an FBI agent named Philip Brady told his family that he was likely murdered by the IRA.

-On September 5, 2006, federal judge Reginald C. Lindsay ruled that the mishandling of Bulger and Flemmi caused the murder of McIntyre, awarding his family $3.1 million in damages.
-Lindsay stated the FBI failed to properly supervise Connolly and "stuck its head in the sand" regarding numerous allegations that Bulger and Flemmi were involved in drug trafficking, murder, and other crimes for decades.
+On September 5, 2006, Judge Reginald C. Lindsay ruled that the mishandling of Bulger and Flemmi caused the murder of McIntyre, awarding his family $3.1 million in damages.
+Lindsay stated the FBI failed to properly supervise Connolly and "stuck its head in the sand" regarding numerous allegations that Bulger and Flemmi were involved in drug trafficking, murder and other crimes for decades.